Maths Activities With Addition, Subtraction, Multiplication and Division

 (Best printed in A3 size)

-Goal: To practice adding single digits to numbers that end in zero, and skip counting by tens.
+Goal: To practise adding single digits to numbers that end in zero, and skip counting by tens.

 Use: A deck of playing cards 1-10 with picture cards removed and turtle tens cards